Dining and Social Eating

-Let them know you have celiac disease or a gluten sensitivity and ask if they understand what that means.
-If they don’t, tell them that you cannot eat anything that has flour, bread crumbs or soy sauce or you will become very ill.
+Let them know you have celiac disease or non-celiac gluten sensitivity and ask if they understand what that means.
+If they don’t, tell them that you cannot eat anything that has flour, bread crumbs, or soy sauce or you will become very ill.
 If your server does not understand, ask to speak to the restaurant manager or the chef.

 Ask questions politely, but ask

 It is best to choose simple dishes without a coating or sauce, or ones that can be made without a sauce.
 Always ask your wait staff to let the chef know that you cannot eat gluten because you will become ill.
 Don’t assume that anything is gluten-free.
 Egg omelets may contain pancake batter to make them fluffier.
 Baked potatoes may be coated with flour to make the skins crispier.
 Green tea may have barley in it.